OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Harmony-patches.md

 Lifecycle Rebalance Revisited currently uses [Harmony 1.2.0.1](https://github.com/pardeike/Harmony) to deploy the following patches:

 # ResidentAI
 ### ResidentAI.GetCarProbability
-ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup
+_ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGrou_p

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).

 It is always applied when the mod is running and implements the mod's changed transport preferences.

 ### ResidentAI.GetBikeProbability
-ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup
+_ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup_

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).

 It is always applied when the mod is running and implements the mod's changed transport preferences.

 ### ResidentAI.GetTaxiProbability
-ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup
+_ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup_

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).

 It is always applied when the mod is running and implements the mod's changed transport preferences.

 ### ResidentAI.CanMakeBabies
-ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup
+_ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup_

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).

 It is always applied when the mod is running and implements a minor fix to have babies only produceable by adult females.

 ### ResidentAI.UpdateAge
-uint citizenID, ref Citizen data
+_uint citizenID, ref Citizen data_

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).